Julien-R44/bentocache/docs/content/docs/extend/custom_cache_driver.md

 So this should be quite easy to implement.
 Feel free to take a lot at [the existing drivers](https://github.com/Julien-R44/bentocache/tree/main/packages/bentocache/src/drivers) implementations for inspiration.

 Also note that your driver will receive two additional parameters in the constructor : `ttl` and `prefix`.
-These parameters are common to every drivers and their purpose is explained in the [options](../options.md) page.
+These parameters are common to every driver and their purpose is explained in the [options](../options.md) page.

-Once you defined you driver, you can create a factory function that will be used by Bentocache to create instances of your driver at runtime.
+Once you defined your driver, you can create a factory function that will be used by Bentocache to create instances of your driver at runtime.
 The factory function must be something like this:

 ```ts
 import type { CreateDriverResult } from 'bentocache/types'